top of page

 Section 1.
 Committees of Directors

-The Board Directors, by resolution adopted at a duly noticed meeting of the Board of Directors in office, may designate an executive committee, which shall consist of two or more Directors, and, to the extent provided in said resolution, shall have and exercise the authority of the Board of Directors in management of the corporation.
+The Board of Directors, by resolution adopted at a duly noticed meeting of the Board of Directors in office, may designate an executive committee, which will consist of two (2) or more Directors, and, to the extent provided for, will have and exercise the authority of the Board of Directors in management of the committee.

 Section 2.
 Standing and Ad Hoc Committees